L13/vscode-diff/README.md

 - Added multi copy support.
 Please read description for `Copy files to the left/right folder` with `Alt + Click` to see how it works.
 - Added button to the top right to toggle ignore end of line.
 - Added button to the top right to toggle ignore trim whitespace.
+- Added see content of symbolic links in a readonly editor or diff editor.

 ## Features